 Fitch is catching up to Australia’s dire situationin a report citingAustralian household debt, at 186.8% of disposable income, is among the highest of 'AAA' rated sovereigns and poses an economic and financial stability risk.
 In the event that the current shock proves more persistent or leads to a structurally weaker labour market households' ability to service their debt could become impaired.

 On the speculative retail investor flows we have previously pointed to via Robinhood positioning comes some more data from Envestnet Yodlee.
 According to theirdata aggregation, “Trading stocks was among the most common uses for the government stimulus checks in nearly every income bracket”.

 How we close the week of trading ahead of a three-day weekend for the US (markets closed Monday for Memorial Day) after intra-week strength this week in global equities and many EM currencies and pro-cyclical commodities.
 After a week that saw robust strength in risky assets, currencies and some commodities linked to hopes for a global growth rebound, the quality of this week’s closing level looks important for setting the tone and the level of concern as the market ponders the risk of a deteriorating US-China relationship.

 Economic Calendar Highlights (times GMT)

 1230 – Canada Mar.
-Retail Sales – Canada is slow to release this series, but could be interesting to measure versus the size of the shock in US sales for the same month (down 8.3%)
+Retail Sales – Canada is slow to release this particular data series, but could be interesting to measure versus the size of the shock in US sales for the same month (down 8.3%)